paul-thebaud/phpunit-generator/DOCUMENTATION.md

 ### Argument of annotations

 Some annotations will need parameters.
-When generating tests skeletons, PhpUnitGen parse these annotations like JSON content, so all string must be quoted with `"`.
+When generating tests skeletons, PhpUnitGen parse these annotations like JSON content, so all parameters must be quoted with `"`.
+In this parameter, you can write any PHP code, such as a mock creation: `"$this->createMock('MyClass')"`

-So __do not forget__ to escape the backslash `\` or the `"` chars with a backslash `\`.
+__Do not forget__ to escape the backslash `\` or the `"` chars with a backslash `\`.

 ### Class instantiation information

-When PhpUnitGen generate a tests skeleton, it can not instantiate the class because it does not know which parameters you want to use.
+When PhpUnitGen generate a tests skeleton, it can not always detect the constructor, because it just parse one file.
 If you provide this annotation on your class documentation, it will instantiate the class with your parameters:

 ```php